Chelsea Handler Under Fire For Saying Melania Trump Can ‘Barely Speak English’

 A photo posted by Chelsea Handler (@chelseahandler) on

 This is not the first time Chelsea Handler has been called a bully or been made to look bad in the spotlight.
-Melania Trump is allegedly not her first victim and she likely won’t be her last.
+Melania Trump is allegedly not her first victim, and she likely won’t be her last.
 When Chelsea Lately went off the air, some people who worked with Handler spoke out against how she treated them on the set.
 In fact, Heather McDonald spoke out against her former boss and friend.
 There was plenty of heat given to her for voicing what she reportedly experienced during her time spent with Handler.
 The two went back and forth in the media for a while, throwing accusations at one another that were scandalous and shocking.

 Fans are waiting in anticipation to see the backlash that Chelsea Handler is going to face for what some are calling immigrant shaming.
-She isn’t one who censors herself and the comments about Melania Trump and her take on the English language upset a lot of people.
+She isn’t one who censors herself, and the comments about Melania Trump and her take on the English language upset a lot of people.
 There have been no remarks made from President Trump yet, but they are expected at some point.
 The attack on the first lady wasn’t something anyone expected, especially since Handler has been rather quiet in the last few weeks.
 When she announced she wouldn’t invite Trump or his wife on her show, Chelsea Does, it was downhill from there.

 Let's get to work.
 Link in bio.